 top of page

-recent paintings greg mallyon contemporary art australia
+recent paintings greg mallyon contemporary art

-"My paintings are inspired by an aerial view of the world below......the amazing patterns and shapes created by nature whether they be snaking rivers, vast white salt lakes in the desert , the microcosms of coastal rockpools and tidal inlets and even the evidence of human industry and habitation.
-I use a combination of my own travel photographs and sketches ( usually taken on board aircraft , helicopters or hot air balloon ),satellite images and aerial photographs , historic and contemporary maps .
+" My paintings are inspired by an aerial view of the world below ......the amazing patterns and shapes created by nature whether they be snaking rivers , vast white salt lakes , deserts , the microcosms of coastal rockpools and tidal inlets and the evidence of human industry and habitation.
+I use a combination of my own travel photographs and sketches ( often made on board aircraft ) satellite and aerial photographs ,historical and contemporary maps .

-Greg Mallyon 2021
+Greg Mallyon 2023

-"Greg's work belongs to a significant global tradition of humans depicting the world for pragmatic, religious and aesthetic purposes - from Neolithic petroglyphs in Europe, to Indigenous Australians' depiction of country to Medieval maps, to the landscapes of modern Australian masters like John Olsen and Fred Williams .As Greg notes ,mapping provides a "very ancient perspective of the world ".His work enables a connection to the physical world while having an almost ethereal quality"
+" Greg's work belongs to a significant global tradition of humans depicting the world from above for pragmatic , religious and aesthetic purposes - from Neolithic petroglyphs in Europe to Indigenous Australians depictions of country to Medieval maps to the landscapes of modern Australian masters like John Olsen and Fred Williams.
+As Greg notes ' mapping provides a very ancient perspective of the world '.
+His work enables a connection to the physical world while having an almost ethereal quality "

 Dr Shireen Huda

-Art market analyst , art historian, Melbourne 2015.
+art market analyst , art historian Melbourne 2015

-'The pleasure in colour and paint is palpable in these works and Mallyons' line dances in ragged patterns, a shorthand for what he has absorbed from above "
+"The pleasure in colour and paint is palpable in these works and Mallyons' line dances in ragged patterns , a shorthand for what he has observed from above "

 Anna Johnson

-catalogue essay, Rochfort Gallery exhibition, 2018
+catalogue essay Rochfort Gallery exhibition Sydney 2018

 bottom of page